Kenning

 Working directly with the repository

-For development purposes, and for usage of additional resources (as sample scripts or trained models), clone repository with:
+For development purposes, and to use additional resources (such as sample scripts), clone the repository with:

 git clone https://github.com/antmicro/kenning.git